Dear Parents and Children,

 P.E.

-Children are expected to come to school in their P.E. kits and remain in them throughout the day.
-The children should wear a red or white t-shirt (Evelyn or plain), red or black shorts, trainers or pumps (based on the weather) and on colder days tracksuit bottoms may be worn with a school jumper or cardigan.
+Children are expected to come to school with their P.E. kits in a bag.
+The children should wear a red t-shirt (Evelyn or plain), black shorts, trainers or pumps (based on the weather) and on colder days tracksuit bottoms may be worn with a school jumper or cardigan.
+Please can you label all clothing to support the children getting changed.
+Thank you

 Homework

 Homework will be gradually introduced over the first term.
-It will be given out on a Friday via Seesaw and is expected back via Seesaw on Wednesday of the following week.
+Maths, grammar and Times tables, this will be given out on a Friday on paper and via seesaw and is expected back via seesaw or handed in on Wednesday of the following week.
 Guidance will be provided.
 Please support your child with each piece of homework.
-Spellings will be given out via Seesaw too and should be practiced regularly using the ‘look, cover, write, check’ method, ready for a test on Friday.
-This can be printed out and sent home if you prefer, just let me know.

 Uniform